 It seems like there are a ton of new products out there, but that’s actually not true.
-The only truly new class of flea and tick preps on the market in the last couple of years are — drum roll, please — the isoxazolines.
+The only truly new class of flea and tick preps on the market in the past few years are the isoxazolines.

 What to Know About the “Laners”

-- They are considered safe.
+- There are possible neurologic reactions related to these drugs.
 More on this later.

 - They are highly effective.